ipfabric/docs/docs/support/support_vpn.md

    ![Remote support over VPN - Connect](vpn/connect.png)

-4. `VPN status` should change to `connected` and you should also see the assigned IP address.
+4. The `VPN status` should change to `connected`, and you should see the assigned IP address.

 ### From CLI